Skip to main content

 The charity making life better by water

 We've all seen a heron or two along the canal, but have you ever seen a polecat or an otter?
-You could be surprised at what you might find down your local stretch.
-Here's ten for starters, so keep a look-out!
+You might be surprised at what you find.
+Here's a list of creatures to spot along UK canals, so keep a look-out!

 A badger